amzy55/ProgrammingPrinciplesBook/Content/extra/the_more_you_know.md

 - It is always safe to convert a smaller size type to a bigger size type, like `int` to `double`.
  However, `float` can only hold 6-7 digits accurately (because of its internal structure), so if we want to convert a 9 digit `int` to a `float` the resulting value will not be accurate.
- Converting to a smaller type will lead to data loss.
+ Converting to a smaller type will lead to data loss (truncation or overflow).

 - `float` internal structure: